chilimangoes/eva_coreception_mod/README.md

 5. A new fan shroud was created that is both lower profile, to fit underneath the halo, and also thicker, to be robust enough for triggering the Y end stop.

-6. Mounting holes were added to the top of the shroud for mounting an accelerometer to do input shaping in Klipper.
-Note that this will position the accelerometer where it would hit the Y end stop, so you would need to print some kind of shield to protect the accelerometer PCB.
-A better option would be to mount the accelerometer to the bottom of the shroud.
-There is also included a mount (adxl345_mount4.stl) for mounting an ADXL the bottom 2 screws of the fan shroud.
-At some point, I may also modify the shroud to add dedicated mounting holes on the bottom.
+6. Mounting holes were added to the shroud for mounting an accelerometer to use Resonance Compensation (A.K.A.
+Input Shaper) in Klipper.

 7. Zip tie anchor points were added to the front face and both sides of the upper BMG/stepper mount to allow routing wires up and over the gantry, in addition to the existing zip timeouts on the bottom of the carriage.
 My wires are currently routed underneath the carriage, but I'm considering changing it at some point to route the wires over the top.
 This would be especially useful for adding a Molex MicroFit connector to allow [easier swapping of tool heads](https://youtu.be/zYscXKBwh0o?t=166).